Step 1. Is this the right certification for you?

 - Will be able to distinguish between quality system components and will recognize the methods and tools used to develop, improve, and review a quality management system, as recommended by various quality standards and guidances.
 Will be able to apply quality control tools, identify nonconformances and assess their potential impact, and understand quality auditing processes and document requirements.
 Will understand safety requirements, including how to identify potential hazards and when to use personal protective equipment.

 Each certification candidate is required to pass a written examination that consists of multiple-choice questions that measure comprehension of the Body of Knowledge.
-The Calibration Technician examination is a one-part, 125-question, four-hour exam and is offered in English.
+The CCT examination is a one-part, 135-question*, four and a half hour exam.

 Examinations are conducted throughout the year and are delivered via computer based testing (CBT) through ASQ's testing partner Prometric.
 All examinations are open-book.
 Each participant must bring his or her own reference materials.
 Use of reference materials and calculators is explained in the FAQ.